 source elements to provide a list of available image sources and their sizes.
 Browsers can then use this information to pick the best image source.

-sizes are part of the picture specification and can used separately or in conjunction with the
+sizes are part of the HTML specification and can used separately or in conjunction with the